learnk8s/advanced-networking/README.md

-# Advanced Networking: the Container Network Interface (CNI)
+# Advanced networking: the Container Network Interface (CNI)

 ## The CNI plugin